 It was this fascinating subject matter that sparked Aline’s interest in urban planning and design.
-In 2014, she moved to Cambridge, M.A. to pursue a master’s degree in urban planning—a discipline that fascinated her as an editor and writer while covering the revitalization efforts in Lower Manhattan.
-Two years later, she graduated from Harvard University’s Graduate School of Design with a Master in Urban Planning (M.U.P.) and a dual concentration in transportation/infrastructure planning and environmental planning, two facets of the discipline that especially interest her.
+In 2014, she moved to Cambridge, M.A. to pursue a master’s degree in city planning.
+She graduated from Harvard University’s Graduate School of Design with a Master in Urban Planning (M.U.P.) and a dual concentration in transportation/infrastructure planning and environmental planning, two facets of the discipline that especially interest her.

 Aline has a Bachelor of Arts degree from Barnard College / Columbia University.
 Upon graduating, she worked for a year as a sales representative at the independently-owned publishing house, W.W.
 Norton & Co.
 Missing writing, she returned to school to pursue a Master of Science degree from Columbia’s Graduate School of Journalism (class of 2009).
 Her articles have appeared in a number of other news publications, including Discover Magazine, Southampton Press, and Newsday.
 She has also written for global newswire Agence France-Presse.
 For these outlets, she typically wrote feature stories about art exhibits, music performances, and K-12 education issues and events.

 Aline continues to have an interdisciplinary career interest in urban planning and writing.
 She dreams of a better future for Northeast U.S. cities—which have great potential, and need, for sustainable buildings and streets, multimodal transit, and pedestrian connectivity.

 Reach out to Aline with comments or questions at firstname.lastname@example.org.